Joshlo/LazySetup/Token/LazySetup.Token/Readme.md

 }
 ```

-Then we tell the app to use the middleware for generating tho tokens.
+Then we tell the app to use the middleware for generating the tokens.

 ```
 public void Configure(IApplicationBuilder app, IHostingEnvironment env)